-The Annual Meeting of the Federation shall be held at a place and on a date as determined by the Board and announced in the FORUM at least three months in advance of the meeting.
-Quorum shall be fifteen delegates.
+The Annual Meeting of FGS shall be held at a place and on a date as determined by the Board and announced in FGS publications at least one month in advance of the meeting.
+A quorum shall be fifteen delegates.

 Section 7.02 – Special Meetings:

-Special meetings of the Federation may be called by the President with the approval of the Board, by a majority vote of the Board, or by written request of ten or more Member Societies.
+Special meetings of FGS may be called by the President with the approval of the Board, by a majority vote of the Board, or by request of ten or more Members Societies or one hundred Members.
 The call for such a meeting shall be given in FGS publications at least thirty days in advance and shall state the purpose of the meeting.
 No business other than that stated shall be conducted.

 Section 8.01 – Members:

-The Board of Directors, hereafter referred to as "the Board," shall consist of the elected officers, immediate past president willing to serve, twelve elected directors and up to two appointed directors.
+The Board of Directors, hereinafter referred to as "the Board," shall consist of the elected Officers, Immediate Past President willing to serve, twelve elected Directors, and up to two appointed Directors.

 Section 8.02 – Authority and Duties of the Board: